Keep It Together (song): Chart performance

 In the United States, "Keep It Together" debuted on the Billboard Hot 100 at number 56, on the issue dated February 3, 1990.
 The next week, "Keep It Together" jumped to number 41, becoming one of the greatest gaining songs.
 It eventually peaked at number eight on the Hot 100, on the issue dated March 31, 1990.
 It became Madonna's 18th top-ten hit in the United States, breaking the record previously held by Aretha Franklin as the female solo artist with the most top-ten hits in history.
 During the next few weeks, the song fell quickly from its peak as Madonna's next single, "Vogue", began to get massive radio airplay.
 Its final appearance on the Hot 100 was at number 83 on the issue dated April 28, 1990.
-"Keep It Together" topped the Hot Dance Music/Club Play chart, and peaked at number 66 on the Hot R&B/Hip-Hop Songs chart.
+"Keep It Together" topped the Dance Club Play chart, and peaked at number 66 on the Hot Black Singles chart.
 Three months since its release, it was certified gold by the Recording Industry Association of America (RIAA) for shipment of 500,000 copies of the single.
-In Canada, the song debuted at number 85 on the RPM Singles Chart on February 10, 1990, and after eight weeks, it peaked at number eight.
-"Keep It Together" was present on the chart for 15 weeks and placed at number 86 on the RPM Year-end chart for 1990.
+In Canada, the song debuted at number 85 on the RPM 100 Singles chart on February 10, 1990, and after eight weeks, it peaked at number eight.
+"Keep It Together" was present on the chart for 15 weeks and placed at number 86 on the RPM year-end chart for 1990.

 In Australia, "Keep It Together" charted on the ARIA Singles Chart along with "Vogue".
 It debuted on the chart at number 19 and reached the top the next week, remaining there for five consecutive weeks.
-The song was present for a total of 35 weeks on the chart and reached number three on the Australian Year-end chart for 1990.
+The song was present for a total of 35 weeks on the chart and reached number three on the Australian year-end chart for 1990.
 It was certified double-platinum by the Australian Recording Industry Association (ARIA) for shipment of 140,000 copies of the single.
 After its release in Japan, "Keep It Together" appeared for two weeks on the Oricon Singles Chart, and reached number five.
 The single was not released in the United Kingdom, where "Dear Jessie" was the final single from Like a Prayer instead.